Persistence and Blueprint

 interrupt_id = next(iter(restored.get_pending_interrupts()))

 snapshot = await restored.async_close()get_pending_interrupts() returns ids of interrupts created via pause_for(...). continue_with(id, payload) resolves one interrupt and resumes the graph according to that interrupt's resume_to target.
+Use a stable resume_request_id for webhook, queue, or approval callbacks so a duplicate delivery can be replayed without dispatching the same resume twice.

 Flow blueprint save / load